The benefits of breathing techniques

 You can use relaxation skills at all stages of practice and competition -- beginning, during and end.
-At the beginning as a way to get your mind clear and your body relaxed so you can get the most out of the practice session or game.
+The beginning is a way to get your mind clear and your body relaxed so you can get the most out of the practice session or game.
 During you can use breathing skills to regain focus and slow your body down and at the end of practice or game as part of cooling down to help you return to a balanced physical state.
 Relaxation and breathing skills help improve your circulation (blood flow), which can help reduce the risk of injury and allows your body to get back to its normal state in a quick fashion.

 Basic relaxation techniques

 I am going to go over two basic relaxation techniques -- circle breathing and a progressive muscle relaxation session.
-These skills are necessary to perform at an optimal level in athletics, and they are the same sort of skills that are taught in stress management classes for businesses, and can be used in any facet of your life.
+These skills are necessary to perform at an optimal level in athletics, and they are the same sort of skills that are taught in stress management classes for businesses and can be used in any facet of your life.
 It is important to note that the days of pep talks to psych up your team are over.
 Rigid, tight-jawed determination is not the key, a sense of relaxation and letting go is.
-During track events at the Summer Olympics the commentators made note of how some of the runners looked so tense (their shoulders were being held higher and their facial muscles were tight).
+During track events at the Summer Olympics, the commentators made note of how some of the runners looked so tense (their shoulders were being held higher and their facial muscles were tight).
 And, needless to say, these were not the athletes that went on to win.
 The athlete/team that is mentally and physically relaxed and has "quiet intensity" is the one that is going to come out on top

 Circle breathing is a great on-the-spot tool for athletes.
 Right before you throw a pitch, shoot a free throw, swing the bat, field a ball, kick a field goal -- all these tasks require great concentration and focus.
 The breathing will help you be better prepared and allow you to keep your poise in tough situations.
 You are better able to read your environment if you are calm and relaxed.
 Mental poise and emotional control are essential to you performing well and being successful.

-The centre of your body is right behind your belly button, and this is where you want to start your breath from.
+The centre of your body is right behind your belly button, and this is where you want to start your breath.
 Starting from there (the centre of your body), draw air in slowly through your nose, all the way up to your chest for a count of 4, hold it for a count of 2, then slowly exhale through your mouth for a count of 4.
 Let go of all tension and old energy, and completely clear your mind.
 Focus only on your breathing.
 That is one circle breath.
-Approximately 5 to 10 of these in a row will help get you into a more relaxed state.
-Now, stop here and try to do a few deep breaths on your own before moving on.
+5 to 10 of these in a row will help get you into a more relaxed state.
+Now, stop here and try to do a few deep breaths before moving on.
 Go at your body's pace, it will tell you when to take another breath.

 Progressive muscle relaxation